Iron Works BBQ is a metal workshop-turned-barbecue master.

 It’s not every day you get your lunch in an 1878 cotton gin.
 If you want a serious throwback, head to 1287 Gruene.
 It’s one of those can’t-miss situations, a restaurant on a bluff, overlooking the Guadalupe river, shaded by towering oak trees, a stone’s throw from the water tower.

 This one’s a delicious doozy.
 It’s what you’d expect from Marfa: unexpected.
-You can’t just call this Mediterranean must-try a food truck.
-Sure, there’s a food truck element at 909 West San Antonio, but there’s also a one-room 1960s-style Ranch home, an ancient airsteam trailer and seating in a retired school bus.
+You can’t just call this a Mediterranean must-try food truck.
+Sure, there’s a food truck element at 909 West San Antonio, but there’s also a one-room 1960s-style Ranch home, an ancient airstream trailer, and seating in a retired school bus.

 There’s a laundry list of reasons you should check out this highly acclaimed Austin restaurant at 2115 Holly.
 This converted Laundromat snagged tons of Best New Restaurant awards in 2016 from names as big as the James Beard Foundation.

-You can get desserts lunch through dinner, and you may want to wait for the sun to go down.
+You can get desserts from lunch through dinner, but you may want to wait for the sun to go down.
 There’s a late-night special: the birthday cake ice cream sandwich.

 It’s back to the future with this drugstore-turned-restaurant, straight out of the 1950s.
 Hillside Farmacy has the cure for what ails you, whether it’s a big-time Texas steak or a drink from the old-school soda counter.

 Good, local farm food makes for a menu that’s as healthy as it is wholesome, with morning offerings like ham steak and cheddar cheese grits for breakfast or smokey Denmark bangers and eggs for weekend brunch.

 Suppertime calls for a burger and malt vinegar fries, short rib, roasted chicken and more.
 You’re sure to leave feeling fine.